united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/setup-development/index.md

 1. Insert your USB-stick with k3OS into your edge device and boot from it [^boot-usb]
 2. [Install k3OS](TODO).
 When asked for a cloud-init file, enter this URL and confirm: `https://www.umh.app/development.yaml`.
 If you are paranoid or want to setup devices for production you could copy the file, modify and host it yourself.
 [Here is the template](TODO)
-3. If the installation fails with not beeing able to fetch the file above check the URL and the network configuration
-4. If the installation fails with expired or untrusted certificates (`curl: (60) SSL certificate problem: certificate is not yet valid` or similar), [check out this guide](TODO).

 Thats it!
 The device will automatically restart and download and install the stack.
 The installation has successfully started when you see the messages `factorycube-server deployed!` and `factorycube-edge deployed!`.